We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some of these shampoos have slightly different instructions on how long people should lather or rinse the hair.
 For maximum effect, people should follow the label instructions closely.

-People can try using shampoos that have different active ingredients if their first choice is not effective.
-Active ingredients include:
+People can try using shampoos that have

 - zinc pyrithione